Frequently asked questions

 Q: I want to go to Country X for an event/international business development/to recruit students.
-Can Foreign Affairs and International Trade Canada give me funding for my trip?
+Can Global Affairs Canada give me funding for my trip?

-A: Foreign Affairs and International Trade Canada does not have funding for individual companies wishing to travel abroad on business, including recruitment visits.
+A: Global Affairs Canada does not have funding for individual companies wishing to travel abroad on business, including recruitment visits.
 For specific events, there is a program to provide exposure for outstanding Canadian achievements in the arts and scholarship which do not meet the eligibility criteria of other existing programs.
 Applications from all cultural, social or academic sectors are entertained, with priority accorded to the promotion of Canadian Studies abroad.
-For more information visit the Foreign Affairs and International Trade Canada website.
+For more information visit the Global Affairs Canada website.

 For activities by an association of companies planning international trips of their members for business purposes, the Global Opportunities for Associations (formerly the Program for Export Market Development) provides financial support to Canadian national sectoral associations for the generic export promotion of their industry's products or services.
 Eligible activities must relate to the improvement of market access or the development of market intelligence.
 In addition, activities must be for the benefit of the association's entire industry; members and non-members alike.
 See the for more details visit Global Opportunities for Associations.

 Q: Whom can I contact at the Embassy in Country X for assistance in my international work?
 How can they help me?